The Jackbox Party Pack: The Jackbox Party Pack 3 (2016)

 Guesspionage is for 2–8 players and is a percentage-guessing game.
-In the first two rounds, each player in turn, guesses what percentage of people have a certain quality or do a certain activity, such as texting while driving.
+Each player in turn, guesses what percentage of people have a certain quality or do a certain activity, such as texting while driving.
 If there are more than 5 audience members, they are surveyed prior to the turns to get these percentages, otherwise earlier survey results by Jackbox Games are used.
-Once the current player makes their guess, the other active players can consider if they are higher or lower than the guessed value, including opining if they are off by more than a certain amount.
-Points are scored by the current player based on how close they are and by the other players based on the guessing of higher or lower.
-Points are also scored by the current player that guessed the exact percentage.
+Once the current player makes their guess, the other players can consider if they are higher or lower than the guessed value, including opining if they are off by more than a certain amount.
+Points are scored by the current player based on how close they are and by the other players based if they correctly guessed higher or lower.
 In the final round, one question with 9 choices is given, and the players all have to pick what they think are the three most popular answers, with points awarded based on the answer's popularity.
 The player with the most points at the end wins.

 Fakin' It is for 3–6 players and is a local multiplayer game where each player has their own connected device.
 In each round, one player is randomly selected to be the Faker, and all players except the Faker are given instructions that involve some type of physical action, such as raising a hand or making a face; the Faker is not given this information but instead must figure out from the other players what to do.
-Each player then attempts to guess who the Faker was by their actions, with the round ending if the Faker is guessed correctly by all other players, or successfully escaping, after which points are awarded for if at least one player guesses the Faker correctly, everyone guesses correctly, and/or if the Faker escapes capture in each task out of the number allotted (3 for 4–6 players, 2 for 3 players).
+Each player then attempts to guess who the Faker was by their actions, with the round ending if the Faker is guessed correctly by all other players, or successfully escaping, after which points are awarded depending on whether the players guessed correctly and/or if the Faker escapes capture in each task out of the number allotted (3 for 4–6 players, 2 for 3 players).
 After the first round, players may select any action they like.
 The final round is always "Text You Up", where each player answers a number of open-ended questions, while the Faker is given different questions which can have overlapping answers with the questions given to the players.
 (For example, the other players may be asked about a positive trait about themselves, while the Faker would be asked what traits they would look for in a companion.)
 The player with the most points at the end wins.